Ghalib-craftLeProgrammeur/OT-StreamingV2/README.md

 # OT Streaming - Electron App

-OT Streaming is now available as an Electron desktop application, allowing users to watch and stream anime episodes conveniently.
+OT Streaming is now available as an Electron desktop application, allowing users to watch and stream anime episodes conveniently without any ad.

 ## Features
 - Browse and watch anime episodes in a desktop application.